zegabr/magic/README.md

 ### be aware:
 Using some of the scripts will overrides your ~/.vimrc file or your gedit setup

+Recommended to run scripts out of m/ directory

 ### content:
 a.sh -> maybe usefull aliases